Mayur-Shashidhar/Smart-Traffic-AI-System/README.md

 This project demonstrates a **complete real-world computer vision pipeline**, combining detection, tracking, analytics, and evaluation into a single system.

 It evolves from a basic detection system (`main.py`) to a **self-evaluating AI pipeline (`accuracy.py`)**, showcasing practical ML engineering workflows.

+---

+## Dependencies & Licenses

+This project uses third-party libraries and models including YOLOv8 and DeepSORT.

+These components are subject to their respective licenses.